Australia's largest independent migration law firm. Open 7 days! Book here.

 Need help?
 Our lawyers and migration agents are available 7 days a week to assist.

-Whether you’re based in Hobart or other parts of Tasmania, we can meet with you virtually or in person (by appointment) to discuss your specific visa needs.
+Whether you are based in Hobart or another part of Tasmania, we can meet with you virtually or in person (by appointment) to discuss your specific visa needs.
 A qualified immigration lawyer or agent will take the time to understand your situation and guide you through the steps in the process.
-We will then send you a fixed-rate proposal that outlines the migration services we can offer you tailored to your requirements.
+We will then send you a fixed-rate proposal that outlines the migration services we can offer you that are tailored to your requirements.

 Call us on